241209-NET/Ludia_Park/README.md

 ## Diners

-### Creating an empty cart
-* As a diner, I want to be able to create a new cart to start my tab.
-  * When I'm on the `/carts` page:
-    * I cab create a new, empty cart.

 ### Adding food item
 * As a diner, I want to be able to add new food items with its quantity to my cart.
   * When I'm on the `/carts/:cartId/items` page: